 Trippin' Over the Rainbow

-Louisiana-based Lift (not to be confused with the East German crew [see below]) recorded their sole LP in 1974; it was bootlegged soon after as Caverns of Your Brain, although the band had planned to title it Simplicity.
-It finally received a proper release on Greg Walker's Syn-Phonic label in 1990, but with side one divided into two tracks, although it was originally conceived as one.
+The Louisiana-based Lift (not to be confused with the East German crew, below) recorded their sole LP in 1974; it was bootlegged soon after as Caverns of Your Brain, although the band had planned to title it Simplicity.
+It finally received a proper release on Greg Walker's Syn-Phonic label in 1990, side one divided into two tracks, although it was originally conceived as one.
 Although the original title would've been better, the album was already known by its bootleg title, so that's how it remains.
 Keyboard player Chip Gremillion (thanks for all the info, Chip) played an M400 on the album sessions (over three days!), with 'mixed strings', choir and brass; a similar setup to Tony Banks, fact fans.

-The music is firmly in the Yes/Genesis mould, with upfront Ricky bass, and tons of organ and Mellotron.
-All four tracks are excellent, but Caverns is maybe a fraction better than the rest, with some seriously epic 'Tron work towards the end.
-Buttercup Boogie is, essentially, a prog boogie number (!), with a smattering of 'Tron brass, and Trippin' Over The Rainbow is outrageously close to Genesis' Apocalypse In 9/8, but in 6/4, and done well, so Marillion comparisons are invalid.
+The music is firmly in the Yes/Genesis mould, with much upfront Ricky bass and Chip's organ and Mellotron combo.
+All four tracks are excellent, Caverns possibly beating the rest by a whisker, featuring some seriously epic Mellotron work towards the end.
+Buttercup Boogie is, essentially, high-energy prog boogie (!), with a smattering of Mellotron brass, while Trippin' Over The Rainbow cuts Genesis' Apocalypse In 9/8 outrageously close, albeit a) in 6/4 and b) done well, invalidating Marillion comparisons.
 Think of it more as a cheeky homage than a rip-off.
-Chip's Mellotron work is superb throughout, so top marks on all fronts, really.
+Chip's Mellotron work is superb throughout, so top marks on all fronts.

 ...Fällt der Erste Reif